Pretty Cure (2004 TV series): Pretty Cures

 One of the two main protagonists.
 A 14/15-year-old girl who is Nagisa's classmate and friend at Verone Academy and lives with her grandmother Sanae and her dog Chuutaro since her parents are working overseas.
 She is known as "The Queen of Knowledge" for her intelligence, and the members of Verone Academy's science club, of which she is a member, look up to her.
 Although she has few friends, they are close to her, and she has come to appreciate Nagisa's friendship.
 She introduces herself as "Emissary of light, Cure White!" (光の使者、キュアホワイト！, Hikari no shisha, Kyua Howaito!)
-Her theme color is white.
+Her theme color is white and her secondary colour is blue.